ahmeddabbebi/Dictionary-App-NextJS/README.md

 # Dictionary App with NextJS
-## English to English dictionary with NextJS using dictionaryapi
+## English to English dictionary app with NextJS using dictionaryapi